-FORECAST FOR FRIDAY THE 13TH: Cloudy with a very slight chance of showers.
-A sprinkle here and there will not stop us from opening on time and raging all night!
-Weather reports change frequently, so we wait as long as possible before making any official decisions.
+Weather predictions change all the time, so we wait as long as possible before making any official decisions.
 Our default position is always OPEN.
 Our parking lot and trails all have gravel in critical places, so heavy rains during the day probably won’t cause us to cancel.
 If you are at Panic Point and heavy rain begins, almost every scene is covered, so you can hunker down with the freaks and monsters for a few minutes until it passes.

-Our options are always to wait and see, delay our opening, or cancel the night.
+Our options are to delay opening, temporarily suspend operations, or cancel the night.
 Weather updates will be posted here and at the top of the homepage, usually beginning at 4pm for that night.